 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
-Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider material weaknesses.
-However, material weaknesses may exist that have not been identified.
+Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+However, material weaknesses or significant deficiencies may exist that were not identified.